puthukkaden/SystemSetup/README.md

 # SystemSetup
-Config files, scripts required for software setup and personilisation
+Config files, scripts required for software setup and personalisation